ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Entity

+An entity is a logical construct that refers to a portion of the Target Environment's state.
+It is addressable via an identifier such as a UUID or a handle (as expressed in [PKCS11]).
+In general, an entity refers to a component recognized by users of the HSM, such as a key or the platform itself.

 An entity is composed of a type, the entity type, and a set of attributes.
 The entity type describes the class of the entity while its attributes defines its state.

-An entity SHOULD be reported only once in a claim description.
-The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST be relating to different elements.
+An entity MUST be reported at most once in a claim description.
+The claim description can have multiple entities of the same type (for example reporting multiple keys), but each entity MUST be relating to different portions of the Target Environment.

-For example, if a given application public key appears in two different entities, these MUST be interpreted as two distinct and independent entities that happen to have the same public key, and MUST NOT be interpreted as adding additional attributes to the already-described entity.
-This restriction is to ease the implementation of Verifiers for the provided Evidence.
+It is possible for two entities to be quite similar such as in a situation where a key is imported twice in a HSM.
+In this case, the two related entities could have similar attributes.
+However, they are treated as different entities as they are addressed differently.

 The number of entities reported in a claim description, and their respective type, is left to the implementer.
 For a simple device where there is only one key, the list of